 This is a part reserved for the most interested reader.
 The one who will actually stop to read and to ask questions about your work.
 It’s okay if the text isn’t fully readable from a distance.
 However, there is a limit of text to be used so that your poster does not turn into a visually grueling mess.
 Summarize and prioritize the information.

 The poster should be self-explanatory, but probably some people will want more details.
 In this case, they can talk to you and ask or get your contact email on your poster and ask for more details.

 See what font size is indicated in the banner template you are using, and do not diminish the font infinitely until you fit everything you want to write.
 Your work should be embedded in the poster and not the other way around

-Do you want to create a beautiful scientific poster for a conference?
+Do you want to create a beautiful scientific poster, just like award-winning scientific posters, for a conference?
 Use a Mind the Graph Template!